marianojabdala/microservices/users/deploy/infrastructure/README.md

 to create the infrastructure.

+## Login

+To enter the new EC2 instance just login with:

+      ssh -i my-ssh-key -l ubuntu [output-ip]

 ## Notes

 To generate the public and private key to be able to ssh to the instance run this command: